Luzerne County Courthouse

 There is precedent for a county burn ban.

-In May 2008, for example, then-commissioners enacted a temporary ban requested by the state Bureau of Forestry.
+In May 2008, for example, then-commissioners enacted a temporary ban requested by the state forestry bureau.
 Another was imposed in August 1999 amid a drought and series of brush fires.

 Reach Jennifer Learn-Andes at 570-991-6388 or on Twitter @TLJenLearnAndes.